Select, then Balance: Exploring Exogenous Variable Modeling of Spatio-Temporal Forecasting: Experimental Details

 \subsubsection{Exogenous Variable Modeling Methods}

 These methods are grouped into three main categories based on their approach to handling exogenous variables.

 \textbf{TS Models w/ Exogenous Variable Integration.}

-\begin{itemize}[noitemsep, topsep=8pt, partopsep=0pt, leftmargin=6mm,parsep=8pt] \itemsep{0mm} \item \textit{TiDE}~\cite{das2023long}: \textit{TiDE} is an encoder–decoder model built on multilayer perceptrons (MLPs) that fuses historical time-series data and covariates via dense MLP residual blocks to map them into low-dimensional representations, then generates forecast sequences by incorporating future covariates. \url{https://github.com/google-research/google-research/tree/master/tide} \item \textit{TimeXer}~\cite{wang2024timexer}: \textit{TimeXer} is a Transformer model tailored for time series forecasting with exogenous variables: it captures temporal dependencies in the endogenous series via patch-level self-attention and effectively integrates exogenous information through variable-level cross attention and learnable global endogenous tokens to produce high-quality predictions of the target series. \url{https://github.com/thuml/TimeXer} \item \textit{NBEATSx}~\cite{olivares2023neural}: \textit{NBEATSx} extends the original N-BEATS by incorporating convolutional encoding substructures for time-varying and static exogenous variables within a hierarchical stacked residual block architecture, enabling interpretable decomposition of trend, seasonality, and exogenous factors for high-quality target-series forecasting. \url{https://github.com/cchallu/nbeatsx} \end{itemize}
+\begin{itemize}[noitemsep, topsep=8pt, partopsep=0pt, leftmargin=6mm,parsep=8pt] \itemsep{0mm} \item \textit{TiDE}~\citep{das2023long}: \textit{TiDE} is an encoder–decoder model built on multilayer perceptrons (MLPs) that fuses historical time-series data and covariates via dense MLP residual blocks to map them into low-dimensional representations, then generates forecast sequences by incorporating future covariates. \url{https://github.com/google-research/google-research/tree/master/tide} \item \textit{TimeXer}~\citep{wang2024timexer}: \textit{TimeXer} is a Transformer model tailored for time series forecasting with exogenous variables: it captures temporal dependencies in the endogenous series via patch-level self-attention and effectively integrates exogenous information through variable-level cross attention and learnable global endogenous tokens to produce high-quality predictions of the target series. \url{https://github.com/thuml/TimeXer} \item \textit{NBEATSx}~\citep{olivares2023neural}: \textit{NBEATSx} extends the original N-BEATS by incorporating convolutional encoding substructures for time-varying and static exogenous variables within a hierarchical stacked residual block architecture, enabling interpretable decomposition of trend, seasonality, and exogenous factors for high-quality target-series forecasting. \url{https://github.com/cchallu/nbeatsx} \item \textit{CrossLinear}~\citep{zhou2025crosslinear}:\textit{CrossLinear} is a Linear-based model that introduces a plug-and-play cross-correlation embedding module to capture time-invariant dependencies between endogenous and exogenous variables, utilizing patch-wise processing and a global linear head to effectively model both short-term and long-term temporal patterns for precise forecasting. \url{https://github.com/mumiao2000/CrossLinear} \item \textit{DAG}~\citep{qiu2025dagdualcausalnetwork}: \textit{DAG} is a general framework that utilizes a Dual Causal Network along temporal and channel dimensions, it explicitly models how historical exogenous variables affect future exogenous variables (temporal) and historical endogenous variables (channel), and then injects these discovered causal relationships to improve the prediction of future endogenous variables. \url{https://github.com/decisionintelligence/DAG} \end{itemize}

 \textbf{ST Models w/ Exogenous Variable Integration.}